 "Off" events will be activated whenever the selected device is turned off.
-"On" events will be activated whenever the selected device is turned on.
-"Scene" events will be activated whenever the selected device is set to the specified scene.
+"On" events will be activated whenever the selected device is set to the specified scene.
 "On" events will also be activated whenever the selected device is set to a scene other than off.